A young J.M. Surra researches

 Indeed!
 What is fiction but well-told lies, always paying attention to the details?
 Good stories require investment and imagination on the parts of the listener AND the storyteller.
 The sad fact is that, wherever we go, we meet folks who lack imagination; those who can't understand why some of us push back the boundaries of truth, who can't fathom why we explore that ethereal realm beyond simple truth.”

 J.M. winks, “Let’s just say that those particular lads probably never grew to become avid fiction readers.
-That's not wrong, per se; we each find and follow our own path.
+That's not wrong, per se; we all find and follow our own path.
 I'm sure they found fulfilling careers doing something that doesn't require imagination or inspiration.”

 His life's path has taken him through the most beautiful parts of our great nation.
 He first settled in rural Maine, where the scenic beauty and the unassuming honesty of the locals seized him by the heartstrings.
 There he stayed and lived happily for 25 years.